-The High Commissioner on National Minorities heads an institution of the Organization for Security and Co-operation in Europe (OSCE).
-The post was created in 1992 to identify and seek the early resolution of ethnic tensions that could endanger peace, stability or friendly relations between the 57 OSCE participating States.
+The High Commissioner on National Minorities (HCNM) heads an institution of the Organization for Security and Co-operation in Europe (OSCE).
+The post was created in 1992 to identify and seek early resolution of ethnic tensions that could endanger peace, stability or friendly relations between the 57 OSCE participating States.

 The first High Commissioner was the Dutch Minister of State Max van der Stoel.
 The post is currently held by the fifth High Commissioner, Lamberto Zannier of Italy.

-OSCE High Commissioner on National Minorities
+High Commissioner on National Minorities of the OSCE

 2514 AP Den Haag